 Typically, the gold standard of reliability for internet service providers like AT&T is more than 99.9%, meaning that if you watched 2 hours of streaming video each weekday, you would probably only encounter one minute of disruption in an average week.

-It’s a big difference in reliability between the industry standard and what AT&T’s hybrid plans offer — so be sure to understand what you’re getting into if you purchase the hybrid plans.
+It’s a big difference in reliability between the industry standard and what AT&T’s hybrid internet plans offer — so be sure to understand what you’re getting into if you purchase the hybrid internet plans.

 Signup Bonuses and Long-Term Pricing with Hybrid Packages

 Importantly, to get signup bonuses like these from the hybrid packages, you’ll need to accept being locked into specific elements of the package.
-Typically, this means that you will agree to pay for 12, 24, or 36 months of service even if you do not use the service.
+Typically, this means that you will agree to pay for 12 mos, 24 mos, or 36 mos of service even if you do not use the service.

 In other words, the hybrid packages can sometimes offer very lucrative signup bonuses that are in effect, offloading the cost of the package to your future self.
 Because AT&T knows that you’ll be paying for an extended period, they are willing to subsidize you when you get started.

 Furthermore, the price of hybrid packages, as stated by AT&T, is not necessarily the price that you will pay.
-TV service typically requires an additional fee.
+Live TV service typically requires an additional equip fee.